hbowie/softdevbigideas/ideas/Understand the Arc of Your Project.md

 However, even though most of us wouldn't consciously mark the progress of a novel from one phase into another, we all have an instinctive understanding that a book is not an unending series of chapters, that as the story unfolds, we are proceeding along a narrative arc that should eventually bring us to a satisfying conclusion.
 And if that arc is interrupted, or perverted -- as it was very intentionally in Hitchcock's move *Psycho*, for example -- then we feel that something is wrong, we may even be shocked, without the need to resort to a particular model of narrative fiction in order to reach that conclusion.

 Now even though we don't consciously think about these narrative stages as we're reading a novel -- and even though authors don't always consciously consider them as they're writing one -- we can construct various models of how a story typically proceeds.
-There are, for example, the twelve stages of a <a href="http://www.thewritersjourney.com/hero's_journey.htm" target="ref">hero's journey</a>, as identified by Joseph Campbell.
-Or we could look at the <a href="http://www.storyboardthat.com/articles/e/five-act-structure" target="ref">five act structure</a> used explicitly in many plays.
-For our purposes today, though, let's just consider the simplest of these, the <a href="https://en.wikipedia.org/wiki/Three-act_structure" target="ref">three act structure</a>.
+There are, for example, the twelve stages of a <a href="http://www.thewritersjourney.com/hero's_journey.htm" class="reflink" target="ref">hero's journey</a>, as identified by Joseph Campbell.
+Or we could look at the <a href="http://www.storyboardthat.com/articles/e/five-act-structure" class="reflink" target="ref">five act structure</a> used explicitly in many plays.
+For our purposes today, though, let's just consider the simplest of these, the <a href="https://en.wikipedia.org/wiki/Three-act_structure" class="reflink" target="ref">three act structure</a>.

 * Act I -- Used for exposition, to establish the main characters, their relationships, the worlds they live in and, finally, the problem to be solved.